Fall Feast 2016

 Registration will close September 25, 2016.

-Come see the pictures of the last Feast! click "HERE"
+See the pictures of last years Feast! click "HERE"

 Come join us in rejoicing before the Lord